pearceav/c7n-example-policies/README.md

 # 💰 [Cloud Custodian](https://cloudcustodian.io/) Example Policies

-This repository contains a curated set of Cloud Custodian policies focused on identifying cost saving opportunities across major areas of cloud infrastructure.
+This repository contains a curated set of Cloud Custodian policies for identifying cost saving opportunities across major areas of (AWS) cloud infrastructure.
 These policies are designed to be plug-and-play—ready to deploy in your environment with minimal customization.

 ## 🎯 Objectives